hob71/Grape-Escape-Ecom/README.md

 I had two types of order, used wrong naming convention.
 Changed variable to my_order = ******.

 **Problem-**
+Three bars on mobile menu icon not showing.
 **Fix-**

 ## Technologies used: